How to Turn a Ram ProMaster into a Campervan

 The idea of a camper van

-As I was scrolling Pinterest one day, I started seeing other people turning vans into campers and I became intrigued.
-I started pinning blogs on my Pinterest board to save for later (follow my Pinterest account to see updated campervan and travel ideas).
+As I was scrolling Pinterest one day, I started seeing posts of people turning commercial vans into campers and I became intrigued.
+I started pinning posts on my Pinterest board to save for later (follow my Pinterest account to see updated campervan and travel ideas).
 My research began and I became excited but overwhelmed with all of the options.
-I began to research for styles of van designs that would be best for my family.
+I began to research different styles of van designs that would be best for my family.
 I then began my research for a van that we could convert into our own camper.

-Here you will find details on turning a commercial van into a camper.
+In this blog post you will find details on turning a commercial van into a camper.
 I have done a lot of research to find what works best for us.
 What will be different is there are not as many families who convert a van into a camper for a family of 6, but I was determined to do it.
 I used other blogs and YouTube as a guide.
-I have no experience in this sort of thing so had to just wing it as I went.
+I have no experience in this sort of thing so had to just figure it out as I went.
 I will break down the cost and materials used for your reference.
-Please do your own research to determine what materials would work best for you.
+If you still have questions, you can leave a question in the comment section at the end of this post or do your own research to determine what materials would work best for you.

 CHECK OUT THIS BLOG POST ON HOW TO FIND A VAN TO CONVERT TO A CAMPER